cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ### VR Hardware
 - PICO 4 (256GB)
     - Typically used wireless.
-    - PICO Motion Trackers work about as well as they do.
+    - PICO Motion Trackers work about as well as they are supposed to.
     - Left controller seems to be failing now.
       - Keeps dropping out on occasion, and the capacitive sensors keep getting stuck on or off.
       - It's always the left controllers lol.
 My left WMR controller way back when was so power-hungry compared to the right.